RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - Since Rola, it is uncertain whether an administrative finding of fact can be final and conclusive.
       - If so, it paves the way for conceptual confusion due to the consequent need to draw a sharp divide between questions of fact and law
   - Breadth or nature of discretion to be exercised
-    - R v Spicer; Ex parte Australian Builders’ Labourers’ Federation (1957) 100 CLR 277
+    - R v Spicer; Ex parte Australian Builders' Labourers' Federation (1957) 100 CLR 277
       - the High Court found that the jurisdiction conferred under s 140 of the Conciliation and Arbitration Act 1904 (Cth) on the Commonwealth Industrial Court was a non- judicial function
-      - Under s 140, the Court could disallow any industrial organisation’s rule upon its own motion if it considered the rule to be “tyrannical or oppressive” or “unreasonable”.
+      - Under s 140, the Court could disallow any industrial organisation's rule upon its own motion if it considered the rule to be "tyrannical or oppressive" or "unreasonable".
     - Despite the Spicer cases, numerous subsequent decisions have upheld the conferral of broad discretionary jurisdiction upon courts
       - The Spicer doctrine has been more successfully argued in the reverse situation:
         - that the conferral of seemingly judicial power upon a non-judicial body is in fact permitted due to the breadth of discretion granted.
-      - the breadth of discretion conferred upon the Trade Practices Tribunal (TPT) in R v Trade Practices Tribunal; Ex parte Tasmanian Breweries Pty Ltd (1970) 123 CLR 361 (that is, the power to declare agreements “contrary to the public interest”) helped identify its powers as non- judicial.
+      - the breadth of discretion conferred upon the Trade Practices Tribunal (TPT) in R v Trade Practices Tribunal; Ex parte Tasmanian Breweries Pty Ltd (1970) 123 CLR 361 (that is, the power to declare agreements "contrary to the public interest") helped identify its powers as non- judicial.
         - Takeovers Panel took account of a broad range of economic issues in regulating takeovers
 - Decisions regarding existing rights and duties
-  - The nature of the “right” at issue is important in identifying an exercise of judicial or non-judicial power.
+  - The nature of the "right" at issue is important in identifying an exercise of judicial or non-judicial power.
     - In R v Quinn; Ex parte Consolidated Foods (1977) 138 CLR 1,
       - the Court held that the power vested in the Registrar for Trademarks (a non-judicial body) to cancel trademarks on the basis of existing statutory rights was not necessarily judicial.
       - dismissed the argument that the deregistration of trademarks was historically a judicial function
-    - The “rights” concerned were not traditional legal rights, but special statutory rights created by the Parliament.
+    - The "rights" concerned were not traditional legal rights, but special statutory rights created by the Parliament.
       - The Parliament, as the creator of those rights, was found to be free to confer the power to remove those rights on any body, either judicial or non-judicial.
-      - The legislation at hand was thus found to concern the investiture of “innominate” statutory powers, which could be classified as either judicial or non- judicial
+      - The legislation at hand was thus found to concern the investiture of "innominate" statutory powers, which could be classified as either judicial or non- judicial
 - Separation of judicial powers – Commonwealth
   - The doctrine of separation of judicial powers at the Commonwealth level
     - Cth may only confer judicial power on so-called Chapter III courts, those courts described in s 71 of the Constitutio